Reviewed by Jackie Kloosterboer

 WATCH ON YOUTUBE – 6:06

 It may be through social media, local radio stations or TV, but it is important you are tuned-in so that you know if you need to evacuate or gather together your most important belongings.
+It’s also important to pay attention to any road closures that might affect your evacuation route.
 You should also determine if you live in a high flood risk area.
 To do so, use this global flood map tool.

 Turn off your electricity if the water begins to reach electrical outlets or if you see sparks, frayed wires or power cords underwater.
 Don’t step into the water if you believe it could be electrically charged.
 Call your local power company and get professional advice or assistance.
 Please note that by shutting down your electricity, you may also shut off power to your sump pump that has been installed to prepare for overland flooding.